Move Empower Concierge Physical Therapy Austin TX

 • Lay your baby onto their side and pull their hips or knees close to your hips.
 Try your best to position your baby so their ear, shoulder, and hip are in one line, which helps with milk flow.

-Yes!
 There are a few more tips that can help you have good posture while breastfeeding your baby.
 You will be surprised just how minor tweaks in posture and positioning can help your overall health.
 For instance, be mindful of the placement of your feet and how you use your hands while breastfeeding.
 This practice alone can help manage inflammation and boost your wellness.
 In addition, simple stretches can alleviate the soreness in your ligaments caused by standing on your feet for long periods.
-Remember to address your own health issues in this process.
+Here are a few more tips for you:

-Secondly, do not curl over your baby when breastfeeding.
-Instead, bring your baby to your breast, propping him up with pillows.
+• Do not curl over your baby when breastfeeding.
+Instead, bring your baby to your breast, propping them up with pillows.
 This type of adjustment can minimize the effects of the wrong posture.

 FREE REPORT: